alamo-classes/2021FALL-GAME2338-TEAM-D/Status_Report_2.md

 # Changes

 * Send Status Report 2 end date has changed from 11/9 to 11/27.
-* Execute Test Cases end date has changed from 11/18 to 11/27.
+* Execute Test Cases end date has changed from 11/18 to 11/28.
-* Execute Test Cases has beenr reassigned to Jonathan.
+* Execute Test Cases has been reassigned to Jonathan.
 * Create Test Report has been reassigned to Mykeliah.

 ## Additional tasks to add

-* None
+* Test cases still need to be executed.

 ## What has been completed and date of completion

-(Paragraph)
+The test cases were created Oct 21 and the test plan was created Nov 24.

 # General Notes/Overall Status

-Many of the tasks had to be completed at a later date than originally planned, but we have successfully completed the majority of them.
+Many of the tasks had to be completed at a later date than originally planned, but we have successfully completed the majority of them, and can finish the remainder accordingly.